Chinese Horoscope Predictions for Baby in 2019

 Looking to the zodiac for a glimpse into baby’s personality—and future—is always fun.
 But you’re not getting the full picture if you’re just consulting Western astrology.
 There’s a whole other zodiac—the Chinese zodiac—that’s brimming with fresh intel on your child.
-Here, we break down what each sign means for your child, and what’s likely in store for her in 2018.
+Here, we break down what each sign means for your child, and what’s likely in store for them in 2019.

 Dog: January 29, 2006 - February 17, 2007; February 16, 2018 - February 4, 2019

 Rooster: January 28, 2017 - February 15, 2018

 Monkey: February 08, 2016 - January 27, 2017

 Sheep: February 19, 2015 - February 07, 2016

 Horse: January 31, 2014 - February 18, 2015

 Snake: February 10, 2013 - January 30, 2014